AlexKopen/GitHub-Stars/README.md

 # GitHub Stars
-A program to determine how many stars any given list of github repositories has received.
+A program to determine how many stars any given list of GitHub repositories has received.
 This repository contains both a client and server, each written in go.

 ## Running